7 May, 2021

 What The Ladybird Heard!

 We used our creative talents to turn boring pebbles and stones into colourful butterflies and bees.
-Next week, we will be hiding some of them around the school for the other children to find in a big game of hide & seek! if you find one, bring it to Nursery to collect your house points.
+Next week, we will be hiding some of them around the school for the other children to find in a big game of hide & seek! if you find one, bring it to Pre-School to collect your house points.
 Watch out !
 They could be hiding in your classroom or in the playground, or even in the library!
 Where will you find yours?

 I wonder which book will inspire us next week?
 Do you know any good books about mini-beasts?